mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 This is especially useful when doing searches and starting to play in scripts, as the play command can immediately follow the search for a unique container, without a need to browse down to a media ID that is hidden in the browse option list.
 For interactive use through a UI, you may opt to switch the `browsedown` configuration parameter to `false` to see all levels in the browsing hierarchy.

+The `searchfromroot` configuration parameter always forces searching to start from the directory root.
+This will also always reset the `currentid` channel to the root.
+This option is helpfull if you do not want to limit search to a selected container in the directory.

 ## Limitations